rgolang/rgo/README.md

 1. `Lexer`: Transforms source text into a stream of `Token`s.
 2. `Parser`: Consumes tokens to produce an Abstract Syntax Tree (AST).
 3. `HIR`: AST is desugared and type checked.
-4. `MIR`: Control flow analysis and memory management.
+4. `AIR`: Control flow analysis and memory management.
 5. `Codegen`: Optimization and assembly output.
 6. `Assembler`: Converts assembly text into machine object files.
-7. `Linker`: Combines object files and libraries into the final executable.
+7. TODO: `Linker`: Combines object files and libraries into the final executable.

 ## Current Limitations & Roadmap Notes